-- □ Championing the attendance of children with SEND - Working with the Designated Senior Leader for Attendance to support the attendance of children with SEND. - □ Monitoring and analysing attendance data for children with SENCo (see section 7) - U Working with relevant school staff to support the attendance of children with SEND - U Working with children SEND to identify and address barriers to school attendance - U Working with the parents of children with SEND to identify and address barriers to school attendance - U Working with outside and specialist agencies to identify and address barriers to school attendance
+- > Championing the attendance of children with SEND - Working with the Designated Senior Leader for Attendance to support the attendance of children with SEND. - > Monitoring and analysing attendance data for children with SENCo (see section 7) - > Working with relevant school staff to support the attendance of children with SEND - > Working with children SEND to identify and address barriers to school attendance - > Working with the parents of children with SEND to identify and address barriers to school attendance - > Working with outside and specialist agencies to identify and address barriers to school attendance

-The school SENCo is [insert name] and can be contacted via [telephone number and/or email address].
+The school SENCo is Sarah Terrey and can be contacted via the school office.